cimug-org/CIMTool/dev-env-setup.md

 The installation of this plugin is performed manually using the steps as outlined.
 Be sure that your instance of Eclipse is **shut down** before performing the installation.

 ###### Step 1:
-Download the [Eclipse EMF (Core) 2.6.0 Plugin](https://github.com/CIMug-org/CIMTool/blob/gh-pages/assets/archives/org.eclipse.emf_2.6.0.v20110606-0949.zip) and extract the contents of the ZIP file to a local directory.
-Note that a single ```org.eclipse.emf_2.6.0.v20110606-0949.jar``` file is contained in the archive.
+Download the [Eclipse EMF (Core) 2.6.0 Plugin](https://github.com/CIMug-org/CIMTool/blob/gh-pages/assets/archives/org.eclipse.emf_2.6.0.v20110606-0949.jar) and temporarily copy it to a local directory.

 ###### Step 2:
-Take the extracted plugin and drop it into the ```\dropins``` directory located under your newly installed eclipse instance.
-The screenshot below illustrates the location of this folder.
+Locate the ```\dropins``` directory as illustrated in the screenshot below and drop the plugin jar into it.

 <img src="/assets/img/install-plugins-dropins-folder.png"  border="1px" style="max-width:100%"/></a>

 ###### Step 3:
-Last, launch your instance of Eclipse and verify that the plugin was properly installed.
-It should appear within the Plug-ins tab.
+Last, launch Eclipse and verify that the plug-in was properly installed.
+It should appear within the Plug-ins tab as shown.

 <img src="/assets/img/confirm-emf-2.6.0-plugin-installed.png"  border="1px" style="max-width:100%"/></a>